-- From 2014 through 2019, people enrolled in plans outside the exchange have not been eligible to switch to an exchange plan when they experience a change in income that makes them eligible for subsidies.
-For example, a person enrolled in an off-exchange plan with an income too high for subsidies cannot switch to an exchange plan in order to obtain subsidies if she loses her job and experiences an income decrease mid-year.
-(Loss of a job is not a qualifying event; neither is a change in income, unless you’re already enrolled in a plan through the exchange.)
-But HHS has created a new SEP for people in this situation, and HealthCare.gov will start to offer it in 2020 (it will be optional for state-run exchanges).
-People utilizing this SEP will have to prove that they had minimum essential coverage (outside the exchange) prior to their income change that makes them subsidy-eligible.
-But there is no prior coverage requirement for the SEP that applies to people in the coverage gap whose income increases to a subsidy-eligible level (obtaining coverage while in the coverage gap is financially unrealistic).
+- From 2014 through 2019, people enrolled in plans outside the exchange were not eligible to switch to an exchange plan when they experienced a change in income that made them eligible for subsidies.
+For example, a person enrolled in an off-exchange plan with an income too high for subsidies could not switch to an exchange plan in order to obtain subsidies if she lost her job and experienced an income decrease mid-year.
+(Loss of a job is not a qualifying event; neither was a change in income — through 2019 — unless you were already enrolled in a plan through the exchange.)
+But HHS created a new SEP for people in this situation, and indicated that HealthCare.gov would start to offer it in 2020 (it is optional for state-run exchanges).
+People utilizing this SEP have to prove that they had minimum essential coverage (outside the exchange) prior to their income change that makes them subsidy-eligible.
+But there is no prior coverage requirement for the SEP that applies to people in the coverage gap whose income increases to a subsidy-eligible level, since obtaining coverage while in the coverage gap is financially unrealistic.

 - In states that haven’t expanded Medicaid, people in the coverage gap are allowed to purchase coverage – on or off-exchange – if they pay full price for the premiums.
 This is a very rare situation, as most people with income below the poverty level cannot afford to pay for unsubsidized health insurance.
-But if they do, they are still eligible to switch to a plan with subsidies if their income increases to at least 100 percent of the poverty level.
+But if they do, they are still eligible to switch to a plan with subsidies if their income increases to at least 100% of the poverty level.
 The fact that they have obtained alternate health insurance does not eliminate their SEP.